Improving sales skills

 Every business exists to meet customers' wants, needs and expectations.
-If you believe your job is to understand and solve the customer's problems, then you will exude a natural, helpful confidence.
+If you believe your job is to understand and solve the customer's problems, then you will show a natural, helpful confidence.

-Remember, customers are not an interruption or distraction from getting your tasks completed.
-Customers are the very reason any business survives.
+Customers should never be an interruption or distraction from getting your tasks completed.
+Customers are the reason any business survives.

 Verbal communication skills for selling

 Your communication skills determine your chances of making a sale—from your opening pitch to your closing statements.

 Developing your questioning, vocal and conversational skills will help you build on a strong first impression by gaining trust and establishing credibility.